Lisa Vaas on April 30, 2013

 “If the particular candidate tends to be an open book or a black-and-white thinker, they might not give the nuanced answers people are looking for,” Robinson says.
 “They might say, ‘It was a crazy work environment where we had to work 80 hours a week,’ which may imply they don’t want to work hard, which might not be true.
 Thinking ahead to what the implications of their answer will be, or using a filter regarding what the interviewer is looking for here, would be helpful.”

 One software engineer Robinson interviewed took the “prepare your filters” advice a bit far.

 He arrived with a plotted paper of about 40 questions to ask Robinson.
 At the very top, in the tiniest print possible (“He thought I couldn’t see it,” Robinson says, but, well, she could), were printed the words, “Stop talking.”

 It was good advice.
-Technologists (particularly those on the spectrum) are notorious for an inability to register listener cues that indicate that they’ve been speaking too long.
+Technologists are notorious for an inability to register listener cues that indicate that they’ve been speaking too long.